-Red Velvet Cheesecake Cookie Bars are luscious chocolate chip cheesecake over an easy, homemade red velvet cookie crust.
-These bars have big red velvet flavor with no cake mix required!
+Red Velvet Cheesecake Cookie Bars are red velvet cookie bars with a cheesecake topping These bars have big red velvet flavor with no cake mix required!

-I warned you a few weeks ago when I posted my Red Velvet Cupcakes with Vanilla Cream Cheese Frosting that I wasn’t done with red velvet yet.
+I warned you a few weeks ago when I posted my Red Velvet Cupcakes that I wasn’t done with red velvet yet.
 No where near.
-These bars are destined to make another appearance before Valentine’s Day, too as my kids have already put in their order for more.
+These red velvet cookie bars are destined to make another appearance before Valentine’s Day, too as my kids have already put in their order for more.

 The base for these bars is from my red velvet sandwich cookie recipe, which I love.
 Completely homemade, and very easy!
 I simply pressed them into the bottom of an 8×8″ pan and baked them for 10 minutes prior to baking them with the cheesecake layer.
 I baked the cookie base first so they would be more set like a crust, but if you’d like the cookie base to be more on the gooey side, bake them for only 5 minutes or don’t bake them first at all.

 The bottom line with these bars is that they’re very easy to make, but they taste like they took a while.
 The combination of the soft, chewy cookie base with big red velvet flavor and creamy cheesecake filling is divine.
 So make these for the ones you love!
 They’ll love you even more for it. 🙂

 For the cookie base:

 - 1 1/3 cup all purpose flour